-With Patricia Hamill as Chair and Lorie Dakessian as Vice-Chair, Conrad O’Brien represents and counsels both accused and complainant students throughout the country who have suffered from a lack of fairness during a campus investigation and disciplinary proceeding arising from a Title IX or student code violation in higher education.
+We represent and counsel students and faculty members throughout the country who are facing a lack of fairness during a campus investigation and disciplinary proceeding arising from alleged Title IX or conduct code violations in higher education.
 Led by Patricia Hamill as Chair and Lorie Dakessian as Vice-Chair, our team has represented more than 200 students and professors nationwide in disciplinary matters or related litigation involving more than 100 colleges and universities.
-When students or faculty members are reeling from an accusation, have suffered from sexual assault or harassment, or have been subjected to an unfair disciplinary proceeding, they and their families turn to Conrad O’Brien to guide them through the process and craft a personalized plan to position them for favorable outcomes, including bringing litigation on their behalf when necessary.
+When students or faculty members are reeling from an accusation or have been subjected to an unfair disciplinary proceeding, they and their families turn to Conrad O’Brien to guide them through the process and craft a personalized plan to position them for favorable outcomes, including bringing litigation on their behalf when necessary.